AdobeDocs/experience-platform.en/help/ingestion/batch-ingestion/api-overview.md

 >
 >For more information on sandboxes in [!DNL Platform], see the [sandbox overview documentation](../../sandboxes/home.md).

 Requests that contain a payload (POST, PUT, PATCH) may require an additional `Content-Type` header.
 The accepted values specific to each call are provided in the call parameters.
-The following content types are used in this guide:

-- Content-Type: application/json
-- Content-Type: application/octet-stream

 ## Types